-Opening in 2014, The Hope Theatre was originally a sister theatre of Islington’s King’s Head Theatre.
-That Autumn, the theatre was switched to the hands of Matthew Parker (The Hope’s first Artistic Director) and Solar Plexus Productions Limited.
+Opening in 2013, The Hope Theatre was originally a sister theatre of Islington’s King’s Head Theatre.
+In 2014, the theatre was taken over by Solar Plexus Productions Limited with Matthew Parker as Artistic Director.

 The theatre was then renovated from a function room above the famous Hope & Anchor pub and music venue to a black box studio theatre and opened for business.
-Since then the theatre has gone from strength to strength including West End transfers, a Best Artistic Director award for Matthew Parker and critical acclaim for our many productions.
+Since then the theatre has gone from strength to strength including West End transfers of Snoo Wilson’s Lovesong of the Electric Bear and Ushers: The FOH Musical, a Best Artistic Director award for Matthew Parker and critical acclaim for our many productions.

 Hope & Anchor